clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ;; ⇒ nil
 ```

-This turns agent into the *failed* state.
+This puts the agent into the *failed* state.
 Failed agents will re-raise the exception that caused them
 to fail every time their state changed is attempted:

 ``` clojure